This post is also available in:

-Worked overtime and no time to cook dinner?
-No worries, have a bento!
+Worked overtime and had no time to cook dinner?
+No worries have a bento!

 Had a bad day and didn’t want your lousy cooking to make it worse?
 No worries, grab a bento!

-Saw a 50% discount for your favorite bento?
+Saw a 50% discount for your favourite bento?
 Why hesitate?
 Take it before someone else does!

 Japanese Bento: What Is It Made Of?